 The northwest corner of St Stephen’s Park is marked by Fusilier’s arch.
 A monument to those who died at war, it still bears the bullet holes from a 1916 uprising against British rule.
 Another landmark to add to your historical tour of the area.

 The lovely National Concert Hall is immediately south of St Stephen’s Green.
 Even if you can’t find the time to see a show here, it is still worth passing by.
 The building itself is a wonderful example of the historic architecture of the area.

-Stay In Trinity if you’re looking for a budget-friendly area; You are hoping to find affordable accommodation close to the city center; You have a love of the academic atmosphere; Having plenty of nightlife options nearby is ideal;
+Stay In Trinity if you’re lookingaffordable accommodation close to the city center; you are first-time travelers; You have a love of the academic atmosphere; Having plenty of nightlife options nearby is ideal;

 Best places to stay in Dublin in Trinity: